 An employee can be put in a very difficult position when his employer orders him to perform an illegal act.
 Eagerness to please one’s boss, fear of losing one’s job, and uncertainty about what is “normal” in a given industry can be strong motivations to follow illegal orders.
 In situations like this, it is important to remember that if you are caught committing a criminal act, the fact that you were following your employer’s instructions will not diminish your legal responsibility.

-If your employer attempts to coerce you into breaking the law, contact Austin employment lawyers Dominic Audino and Andrew Traub.
+If your employer attempts to coerce you into breaking the law, contact Austin employment lawyer Andrew Traub.

 Retaliation for Refusal to Perform an Illegal Act